Greatest Hits (1988 Fleetwood Mac album): Background

 The album contains two new tracks, "As Long as You Follow" (which was released as a single to promote the album), and "No Questions Asked".
-The track listing for the US release differs slightly from that of other territories.
-It includes the 1975 track "Over My Head" but omits the 1987 track "Seven Wonders" (despite it being a top 20 hit in the US) as well as the 1982 track "Oh Diane" (which failed to chart there in 1983, but was a top-ten hit in the UK).
+In the United States, "Big Love", "Over My Head", and "You Make Loving Fun" were exclusive to cassette and CD versions of the album.
+The track listing for the US release lacks the 1987 track "Seven Wonders" and the 1982 track "Oh Diane", both of which were included on European and Australian copies of the album.

-Rick Vito, who was one of the two guitarists to replace Lindsey Buckingham, described the compilation album as "a presentation of the new band" and "the ushering in of a new era".
+This was the first Fleetwood Mac album to feature contributions from Rick Vito and Billy Burnette, who joined the band in 1987.
+Vito described the compilation album as "a presentation of the new band" and "the ushering in of a new era".

 A number of sources state that this album was the last to be commercially released as an 8-track tape by a major label.